-Sigma Software Group provides software solutions and IT-consulting to more than 170 customers all over the globe.
+Sigma Software provides top-notch software solutions and IT consulting to more than 170 customers all over the globe.

 This article will be of interest to most developers who create UI in their applications.
 Here you'll find some approaches for creating UI with UI First in mind, and which can be applied to any platform in general.